polterguy/phosphorusfive/plugins/p5.events/README.md

 In addition, you can also easily execute Hyperlambda files, the same way you'd invoke a function or method, passing in arguments, and returning values, just like you would with a normal function.
 The latter could be accomplished using e.g. *[sys42.utilities.execute-lambda-file]*.

-However, there is also the possibility of dynamically creating globally accessible Active Events, through the *[create-event]*
+However, there is also the possibility of dynamically creating globally accessible Active Events, through the *[p5.events.create]*
 Active Event.
 This Active Event, allows you to modify the underlaying Active Event dictionary directly, by either modifying existing, adding new, or deleting existing entries within it.
 Almost like you would do with any other dictionary/hash-table object.
 Imagine the following code.

 ```
-create-event:foo
+p5.events.create:foo
   eval-x:x:/+
   return:Hello there {0}
     :x:/../*/_arg?value